Certified Community Action Professional

 We applaud you for earning your CCAP.
 New CCAPs are honored at our Annual Convention Award Gala, so please plan to join us if you can (Gala entrance included in Convention registration fee; guests are welcome at an additional fee).
 New and current CCAPs are invited to attend the CCAP Luncheon at the Annual Convention as well (fee applies).
 If you unable to attend Annual Convention, please email us at firstname.lastname@example.org so we can mail you your certificate and any additional materials.

 Your CCAP must be recertified every four years.
-Recertification is easy and straightforward, just a simple form and $175 fee.
-You may recertify by downloading the form and mailing it to us with a check, or you mail us the form but pay online here.
+Recertification is easy and straightforward, just a simple form and $250 fee.

 Closer Look: CCAP Documents